labd/django-healthchecks/README.rst

     }

-You can also include healthchecks that are exposed by other services.
+You can also include healthchecks over http.
 This is useful when you want to monitor if depending services are up:

 .. code-block:: python